bbauska/zombiePolitics/README.md

 the fear-producing lies of corrupt politicians and the swelling ranks of hatemon­ gers.
-The politics of lying and deceit at the current historical moment offers up the specter of notjust government abuse, mob hysteria, and potential violence, but also an incipient authoritarianism, one that avidly seeks to eliminate intelligent delib­ eration, informed public discussion, engaged criticism, and the very possibility of freedom and a vital democratic politics.
+The politics of lying and deceit at the current historical moment offers up the specter of notjust government abuse, mob hysteria, and potential violence, but also an incipient authoritarianism, one that avidly seeks to eliminate intelligent delib­eration, informed public discussion, engaged criticism, and the very possibility of freedom and a vital democratic politics.
 The spirit of critique is meaningless with­ out literacy and an informed public.
-For such a public to flourish, it must be sup­ ported with public debate and informed agents capable of becoming both witness­ es to injustice and forces for transforming those political, economic, and institutional conditions that impose silence and perpetuate human suffering.
-The distortions, misrepresentations, and lies that have become an integral part of American culture present a serious threat to an aspiring democracy, because they further what John Dewey called the “eclipse of the public,” just as they empty politics of its democ­ ratic values, meanings, and possibilities.
+For such a public to flourish, it must be sup­ported with public debate and informed agents capable of becoming both witness­es to injustice and forces for transforming those political, economic, and institutional conditions that impose silence and perpetuate human suffering.
+The distortions, misrepresentations, and lies that have become an integral part of American culture present a serious threat to an aspiring democracy, because they further what John Dewey called the "eclipse of the public," just as they empty politics of its democratic values, meanings, and possibilities.</p>

-The hate, extremism, and pathology that have come to define our national polit­ ical and popular landscapes-heard repeatedly in the prattle of Sarah Palin and Glenn Beck, to name only two of the most popular examples-are legitimated by an appeal to absolute certainty, which becomes the backdrop against which a pol­ itics of lying and a culture of deceit, fear, cruelty and repression flourish.
-We are wit­ nessing in the politics of lying and the culture of deceit a disconnection between language and social responsibility, politics and critical education, market interests and democratic values, privately felt pain and joys and larger public considerations.
+<p>The hate, extremism, and pathology that have come to define our national polit­ical
+and popular landscapes-heard repeatedly in the prattle of Sarah Palin and Glenn Beck, to name only two of the most popular examples-are legitimated by an appeal to absolute certainty, which becomes the backdrop against which a pol­itics of lying and a culture of deceit, fear, cruelty and repression flourish.
+We are wit­nessing in the politics of lying and the culture of deceit a disconnection between language and social responsibility, politics and critical education, market interests and democratic values, privately felt pain and joys and larger public considerations.</p>

-Under such circumstances morality becomes painless, if not invisible, while social responsibility is erased from the vocabulary of mainstream politics and the domi­ nant cultural apparatus.
+<p>Under such circumstances morality becomes painless, if not invisible, while social
+responsibility is erased from the vocabulary of mainstream politics and the domi­nant cultural apparatus.
 And this undermining of the value of human dignity, truth, dialogue, and critical thought is the offspring of a debate over much more than simply meaning and language, or even the widespread legitimacy of individual and institutional ignorance and corruption.
-At its core it is a debate about power and those corporate and political interests that create the conditions in which lying becomes acceptable and deceit commonplace-those forces that have the power to frame in increasingly narrow ways the conventions, norms, language, and relations through which we relate to ourselves and others.
+At its core it is a debate about power and those corporate and political interests that create the conditions in which lying becomes acceptable and deceit commonplace-those forces that have the power to frame in increasingly narrow ways the conventions, norms, language, and relations through which we relate to ourselves and others.</p>

-How we define ourselves as a nation cannot be separated from the language we value, inhabit, and use to shape our understanding of others and the world in which we want to live.
-As the language of critique, civic responsibility; political courage, and democracy disappears along with sustained investments in schools, media, and other elements of a formative culture that keeps an aspiring democra­ cy alive, we lose the spaces and capacities to imagine a future in which language, literacy, and hope are on the side of justice, rather than on the side of hate, willful ignorance, and widespread injustice.
+<p>How we define ourselves as a nation cannot be separated from the language we
+value, inhabit, and use to shape our understanding of others and the world in which we want to live.
+As the language of critique, civic responsibility; political courage, and democracy disappears along with sustained investments in schools, media, and other elements of a formative culture that keeps an aspiring democra­ cy alive, we lose the spaces and capacities to imagine a future in which language, literacy, and hope are on the side of justice, rather than on the side of hate, willful ignorance, and widespread injustice.</p>

-Zombie Language and
+<h3>Zombie Language and<br>
-the Politics of the Living Dead
+the Politics of the Living Dead</h3>

-In a robust democratic society, language and critical thought have a liberating function.
+<p>In a robust democratic society, language and critical thought have a liberating
+function.
 At best, they work together to shatter illusions, strengthen the power of reason and critical judgment, and provide the codes and framing mechanisms for human beings to exercise a degree of self-determination while holding the throne of governmental, military, and economic power accountable.
-Language in such a society is engaged, critical, dialectical, historical, and creates the conditions for dia­ logue, thoughtfinlness, and informed action.
-Such a language refuses to be co­opted in the service of marketing goods, personalities, and sleazy corporations.
+Language in such a society is engaged, critical, dialectical, historical, and creates the conditions for dia­logue, thoughtfinlness, and informed action.
+Such a language refuses to be co­opted in the service of marketing goods, personalities, and sleazy corporations.</p>

-Needless to say, it is a language that is troubling and almost always threatening to the guardians of the status quo.
-As Toni Morrison points out in another context, language that is troubling has a way of reading and writing the world, that “can dis­ turb the social oppression that functions like a coma on the population, a coma despots call peace. . .[that makes visible] the blood flow of war that hawks and prof­ iteers thrill to.”1
+<p>Needless to say, it is a language that is troubling and almost always threatening to
+the guardians of the status quo.
+As Toni Morrison points out in another context, language that is troubling has a way of reading and writing the world, that "can dis­ turb the social oppression that functions like a coma on the population, a coma despots call peace. . .[that makes visible] the blood flow of war that hawks and prof­ iteers thrill to."1</p>

-In authoritarian societies, language works to produce forms of historical and social amnesia, using the media, universities, and other sites of public pedagogy to cover the visual landscape with a coma-inducing ignorance.
+<p>In authoritarian societies, language works to produce forms of historical and
+social amnesia, using the media, universities, and other sites of public pedagogy to cover the visual landscape with a coma-inducing ignorance.
 This political and moral coma allows the living dead to further experiment with those political mech­